A super Robinson-Schensted-Knuth correspondence with symmetry and the super Littlewood-Richardson rule: Introduction

+Superalgebraic structures have served as powerful combinatorial tools in the study of invariant theory and representation theory of superalgebras, as well as in the theory of algebras satisfying polynomial identities,~\cite{BonettiSenatoVenezia98,GrosshansRotaStein87, BereleRemmel85,BereleRegev87,BenkartKangKashiwara20}.
 Bonetti, Senato and Venezia introduced in~\cite{BonettiSenatoVenezia98} a super-RSK correspondence on super Young tableaux over a signed alphabet using super Schensted's right and left insertion.
 However, the symmetry property holds only in special cases under this bijection as shown in~\cite{LaScalaNardozzaSenato06}.
 A question was to find a super-RSK correspondence satisfying the symmetry property in complete generality and leading to the classical RSK correspondence as a particular case.
 Muth introduced in~\cite{Muth19} a super-RSK correspondence using Haiman's mixed insertion algorithm on super Young tableaux and proved that this correspondence satisfies the symmetry property in complete generality.
-However, this correspondence is not related to the super plactic monoid of type A and to the representations of the general linear Lie superalgebra, and then it does not yield to a combinatorial description of the super Littlewood--Richardson rule.
+However, this correspondence is not related to the super plactic monoid of type A and to the representations of the general linear Lie superalgebra, and then it does not yield a combinatorial description of the super Littlewood--Richardson rule.
 It is worth noting that Haiman's mixed insertion algorithm is used to define the shifted plactic monoid and allows to give a combinatorial version of the shifted Littlewood--Richardson rule for shifted tableaux,~\cite{Serrano10}.
 We introduce in this article a super version of the RSK correspondence on super Young tableaux that satisfies the symmetry property in complete generality, using super Schensted's insertion algorithms and the super plactic monoid of type A. We deduce combinatorial descriptions of the super Littlewood--Richardson rule for super Young tableaux over a finite signed alphabet.